You don’t legally have to do performance reviews, but they can help you get the best out of your staff and keep your business running smoothly.

 Appraisals are usually done once or twice a year, though you might want to schedule a check-in with new employees earlier, to make sure they're settling in well.

-Job reviews don’t have to have a formal structure, but there are a few things you should try to cover.
+Job reviews don’t need to have a formal structure, but there are a few things that can be helpful to cover.

 At an employee’s first performance review, set achievable goals and objectives that are relevant to their job.
 Give your employee a say in what their goals should be, and discuss what they’ll need to be able to achieve them.